djcal460/FunSinglyLinkedLists/README.md

 $ ./funfunlinkedlists
 ```

-Don't have time to type in "make"?
+Don't have all that time to type in "make"?
 Well, I have another solution for you...

 ```sh
 $ gcc -I./ -o funfunlinkedlists menufunc.c llfunc.c funfunlinkedlists.c